 Finland is a country to enjoy without the pressure of racing around to visit the must-see sights.
 It’s a place to experience the subtleties of its culture, food, and nature.
-Experience the Finnish sauna in the countryside, Nordic skiing in wintertime, eating along the river in Turku.
+Experience the Finnish sauna in the countryside, Nordic skiing in the wintertime, eating along the river in Turku.

 It’s also an opportunity to get a peek at one of the most extensive social welfare systems on earth in action.
 Finland has recently been ranked as one of the world’s most peaceful, competitive and livable countries with one of the best education systems on the planet.